 Where Do Vanilla Beans Come From

-    The pods look like green beans when ripe and after picked they need to dry and

-    then ferment to develop that rich flavor.
-It is a complicated process involving

-    many months , that is why the price is very high.
-Vanilla beans are grown in the
+The pods look like green beans and are picked green and need to dry and then ferment to develop that rich flavor.
+It is a complicated process involving many months , that is why the price is very high.

-    tropical climates only.
-Some of the more popular countries are Madagascar and

-    the surrounding islands, Uganda, Indonesia, Tahiti, Mexico, India and Hawaii.

 What to look for when you buy vanilla beans

 Bourbon beans are long and slender, with a very rich taste and smell, have thick, oily skin, contain an abundance of tiny seeds, and have a strong vanilla aroma.
 Bourbon beans from Madagascar and the Comoros are described as having a creamy, haylike, and sweet, with vanillin overtones.
 Bourbon beans from other regions will be similar if they are picked at peak ripeness and are properly cured.

 Mexican beans are very similar to Bourbon beans though they have a more mellow, smooth, quality and a spicy, woody fragrance.

 Tahitian beans are usually shorter, plumper, and contain a higher oil and water content than Bourbon beans.
 The skin is thinner, they contain fewer seeds, and the aroma is fruity and floral.
 They are often described as smelling like licorice, cherry, prunes, or wine.

 All three types of vanilla are equally good to use though their flavors are quite different.
 I suggest that you experiment to determine which flavor you most like.
 Or you may find, as I have, that you will choose beans that best pair with the food or beverage you are preparing.